Britain warns Africa not to shelter Libya fugitives

 "They say there have been some cases of that, they are determined to act very strongly about it," Hague told Reuters.

-The new government believes Gaddafi is in hiding somewhere in Libya's vast desert, but some close relatives and senior allies have crossed into neighbouring Chad and Algeria.
+The new government believes Gadddafi is in hiding somewhere in Libya's vast desert, but some close relatives and senior allies have crossed into neighbouring Chad and Algeria.

 National Transitional Council (NTC) forces are still battling two pockets of pro-Gaddafi resistance in the towns of Sirte and Bani Walid, which are holding up the country's return to something approaching normality.